 In the last five years, we have seen a spate of excellent empirical data on the rise of Solo living from a variety of disciplines.
 In the coming weeks, our qualitative research team at Maru/Matchbox will be exploring three key dimensions of Solo living, identifying differences in the way Solo householders move in the world versus the rest of the population.

 The three insights into living alone we will be looking at are:

 - Financial Life: How do Solo householders make financial decisions?
 What are the life events, triggers, and desires that drive those decisions?

 - Practical Life: How do Solo householders take care of themselves?
 Who do they put down as their emergency contact?
 Their next of kin?
 Who do they borrow from?
 Lend money to?
 Where do they go when they need help with something?

 - Inner Life: How do Solo householders meet their emotional, social, and psychological needs?

-To get us going, let’s start this week with a softball question: Not only are Solo householders different from other households, they are also a pretty heterogeneous pack in and among themselves.
+To get us going, let’s start this week with a softball question: Not only are Solo householders different from other households, but they are also a pretty heterogeneous pack in and among themselves.
 There are many paths to Solo living.
 What is yours?